Flashkong/Source-Free-Object-Detection-by-Learning-to-Overlook-Domain-Style/README.md

 ```
 To prepare the datasets, please refer to [krumo/Detectron-DA-Faster-RCNN](https://github.com/krumo/Detectron-DA-Faster-RCNN#usage-example), [tiancity-NJU/da-faster-rcnn-PyTorch](https://github.com/tiancity-NJU/da-faster-rcnn-PyTorch) and [VisionLearningGroup/DA_Detection](https://github.com/VisionLearningGroup/DA_Detection#data-preparation).

-**Note that for the Foggy-Cityscapes dataset, we use the foggy level of 0.02**
 ### Train the source detector
 Run the following commands to train the source detector.
 ```bash